Bulgaria imposes punitive tax on gas transit from Russia

 However, Serbia and Hungary claim that Sofia’s decision is unacceptable and will harm their interests.

-Hungarian Foreign Minister Péter Szijjártó said as quoted by the Financial Times that the decision of Bulgaria was an “unacceptable […] law with an unclear background”.
+Hungarian Foreign Minister Péter Szijjártó said that the decision of Bulgaria was an “unacceptable […] law with an unclear background”.
 He also said this was “another attempt to undermine Hungary’s energy security and energy co-operation between Hungary and Russia”.

 Serbian President Aleksandar Vucic also reacted strongly against the imposed tax.

 “This is a big problem for us.
-This will lead to a drastic increase in the price of gas by an additional €100 per 1000 cubic metres of gas.
+This will lead to a drastic increase in the price of gas by an additional €100 per 1,000 cubic metres of gas.
 This is an appalling increase, and we will talk to the Bulgarian side.
-And this (decision) should not be valid for Serbia,” Vucic said as quoted by Politika news outlet.
+And this [decision] should not be valid for Serbia,” Vucic said as quoted by Politika news outlet.

 Serbia, Hungary, North Macedonia and Austria receive all quantities of Russian gas through the Bulgarian stretch of TurkStream.